Vavae Malepeai

+Early years

+Malepeai was born in 1998 in Aiea, Hawaii.
+He played football at Mililani High School where he became one of the best running backs in Hawaii high school football history.
+He concluded his high school career with more rushing yards than any other player in state history.
+He would originally commit to play at Oregon but would switch his commitment to USC.

 College career

+Malepeai enrolled at the University of Southern California in 2016.
+He was redshirted as a true freshman after suffering a broken shoulder blade in training camp.
 Despite having his season shortened due to injury, he led the 2019 USC Trojans football team with 503 rushing yards in eight games.
 His 2019 season was cut short by a knee injury.
 Malepeai later revealed that he had injured the knee in before the season began and played hurt, hoping he could fight through it.

+In 2020, he again led USC in rushing yardage.

+Statistics

 Personal life

 A native of Hawaii, his three uncles, Silila, Tasi and Pulou Malepeai, all played college football for the Oregon Ducks.

+In April 2024, he became engaged to Anna Smith a former USC women's soccer team starting goalkeeper.
+They wed in Hawaii in July 2025.